 Country case studies

-Finally, over the course of the semester each student is responsible for attending a political event in the area around their university.
-The type of event they attend is up to them: it could be a protest, a pro- or anti-Trump rally, a town hall meeting with local or state representatives, an Indivisible meeting, etc. Afterwards they write a blog post reflecting on their experience, drawing on the readings from class to help inform their reflections.
+At least once during the semester students attend a political event in the area around their university.
+Events vary widely: protests, a pro- or anti-Trump rallies, town hall meetings with local or state representatives, etc. Afterwards they write a blog post reflecting on their experience, drawing on the materials from class to inform their reflections.